AlexPD93/tiney-challenge-react/README.md

 ## With more time:
 1. I would have liked to have added the live time, date and day to the History component.
 So it would be possible to view when a specific cat has signed in in the past.
 2. I would also have liked to have saved the time and date of the cat sign in to local storage.
-3. The button to switch between components would have styling to underline them when on the page.
+3. The button to switch between components would have styling to underline it when on the page.